 1. Start with Your Keywords

-However, you don’t need to start from absolutely nowhere.
-You should work smarter and not harder here.
+With keyword research, the secret is to work smarter and not harder.
 A good strategy is to put your target keyword into Google to see what kind of articles are currently ranking so you understand what kind of article Google thinks is best for such queries.

 In this way, you can easily collect a list of keywords that are closely related to your main target keywords (and variations).